What is Summer Scholars?

 The three parts of the application process are due March 15 and include:

-- A cover sheet (.doc), signed by the student, faculty mentor, and department chair
+- A cover sheet (.doc), signed by the student, faculty mentor, and department chair.
+The cover sheet should be turned in to Ms. Laura Bair in 270 Trexler.

-- A "Student Application for Summer Scholars" (.doc), submitted electronically as a Word document by the student to email@example.com
+- A "Student Application for Summer Scholars" (.doc), submitted electronically as a Word document by the student to Ms. Laura Bair at email@example.com.

 - A "Faculty Nomination to Mentor a Summer Scholar" (.doc) submitted electronically as a Word document by the faculty mentor to firstname.lastname@example.org